-Fig.~\ref{fig:ti_tfi}(a) shows that the ground state is only found for $D \geq N/2$ when symmetry breaking layers are absent, which is consistent with Refs.~\cite{ho2019efficient,wierichs2020avoiding}.
-On the other hand, results with symmetry breaking layers [Fig.~\ref{fig:ti_tfi}(b)] clearly demonstrate that converged energies are significantly improved for $5 \leq D < N/2$.
-Most importantly, converged normalized energies are $\leq 10^{-7}$ for all $N$ when $D \geq 9$, which implies that our Ansatz finds a constant-depth circuit for solving the ground state.
+Fig.~\ref{fig:ti_tfi}(a) shows that the ground state is only found for $D \geq N/2$ when symmetry-breaking layers are absent, which is consistent with Refs.~\onlinecite{ho2019efficient,wierichs2020avoiding}.
+On the other hand, results with symmetry-breaking layers [Fig.~\ref{fig:ti_tfi}(b)] clearly demonstrate that converged energies are significantly improved for $5 \leq D < N/2$.
+Most importantly, converged normalized energies are $\leq 10^{-7}$ for all $N$ when $D \geq 9$, which implies that our ansatz finds a constant-depth circuit for solving the ground state.
 In addition, the results show that there is a finite-size effect up to $N=18$ where the accurate ground state is only obtained when $D \geq N/2$.

-However, there is a huge gap between the converged energies and the true ground state when $D=4$.
+However, the converged energies and the true ground state show a large discrepancy when $D=4$.
 In fact, the results for $D=4$ are even worse than those of $D=3$, which signals that the optimizer gets stuck in local minima.
-This type of convergence problem is already observed in Ref.~\cite{wierichs2020avoiding}.
+This type of convergence problem is already observed in Ref.~\onlinecite{wierichs2020avoiding}.
 To obtain a better convergence for $D = 4$, we employ a transfer learning technique.
 Instead of starting from a randomly initialized circuit, we insert a block in the middle of the converged circuit from $D=3$ and perturb all parameters by adding small numbers sampled from $\mathcal{N}(0, \sigma'^2)$ (where we typically use $\sigma'=0.01$).
 We then optimize the full circuit using the quantum natural gradient.

 We show converged energies from the transfer learning in Fig.~\ref{fig:tfi_transfer}.
-Fig.~\ref{fig:tfi_transfer}(a) illustrates that the transfer learning succeeds to find a better optima for $D=4$.
-However, the result for $(N,D)=(10,5)$ is worse than that of the random initialization, which implies that the transfer learning does not necessarily find the global optimia.
-We additionally plot a learning curve for $(N,D)=(18,4)$ in Fig.~\ref{fig:tfi_transfer}(b) where the initial energy is much higher due to an added perturbation but it eventually finds a lower energy state.
+Fig.~\ref{fig:tfi_transfer}(a) illustrates that the transfer learning succeeds in finding a better optimum for $D=4$.
+However, the result for $(N,D)=(10,5)$ is worse than that of the random initialization, which implies that the transfer learning does not necessarily find the global optima.
+We additionally plot a learning curve for $(N,D)=(18,4)$ in Fig.~\ref{fig:tfi_transfer}(b) where the initial energy is much higher due to an added perturbation but it eventually finds a quantum state with lower energy.